This article describes how to manage server-side users and permission roles for the Tealium Customer Data Hub.

 Server-side user permissions creates a separation of access between the Tealium client-side interface and the server-side interface.
 This allows account administrators to grant access to users only for the areas that they intend to work on.

-Users are still added using the client-side (iQ) admin, at which point the user will appear in the server-side user permissions list where server-side access is granted per profile.
 Server-side access is controlled using predefined permission roles.
 For each profile in the account, users are assigned a permission role to determine their access level.

 |No Access (default)||